OUTSYSTEMS MASTER SUBSCRIPTION AGREEMENT

 “Professional Services” means the consulting, training, development, implementation or customization of information technology services and/or advice to be provided by OutSystems to the Customer on a time and materials or fixed price basis, as purchased in an Order and as detailed in the applicable Statement of Work.
-Professional Services do not include the provision of the Support and Updates services included in a Subscription.
+Professional Services do not include the provision of the Support and Updates included in a Subscription.

 “Subscription” means the joint provision of Software licenses and Support and Updates services as detailed in the applicable Order.

-“Support and Updates” means any Software support and updates services provided by OutSystems as detailed atwww.outsystems.com/goto/outsystems-support-terms
+“Support and Updates” means any Software support and updates services provided by OutSystems as detailed at https://www.outsystems.com/goto/outsystems-support-terms (the “Support Terms”).

 2.2 Subscription Term.
-Subscription ordered by Customer commence on the start date defined in the applicable Order and shall continue in effect until the end date specified in the applicable Order (the “Initial Subscription Term”).
+The Subscription ordered by Customer shall commence on the start date specified in the applicable Order and shall continue in effect until the end date specified in the applicable Order (the “Initial Subscription Term”).
 For Initial Subscription Terms which are committed for multiple years, each individual committed year may be listed as a separate line item in the applicable Order for administrative convenience only.
-Except as otherwise specified in the applicable Order, all Subscriptions shall automatically renew for additional periods equal to the Initial Subscription Term (each, a “Renewal Subscription Term”) at the renewal Fees set forth in the applicable Order, or if no renewal Fees have been agreed in the applicable Order, those set forth in the renewal notice sent to Customer at least 60 (sixty) days prior to the end of the then-current Subscription Term, unless either Party gives the other notice of non-renewal at least 30 (thirty) days before the end of the relevant Subscription Term.
+Except as otherwise specified in the applicable Order, the Subscription Term shall automatically renew for additional periods equal to the Initial Subscription Term (each, a “Renewal Subscription Term”) at the renewal Fees set forth in the applicable Order, or if no renewal Fees have been agreed in the applicable Order, those set forth in the renewal notice sent to Customer at least 60 (sixty) days prior to the end of the then-current Subscription Term, unless either Party gives the other Party notice of non-renewal at least 30 (thirty) days before the end of the then-current Subscription Term.

 2.3 Upgrades.
-If a New Software Version is released during Subscription Term, and Customer has paid the fees, the New Software Version will be made available by OutSystems to the Customer.
+If a New Software Version is released during a Subscription Term, and Customer has paid the Fees, the New Software Version will be made available by OutSystems to the Customer.

 2.4 Subscription Sold Through Resellers and Third-Party Commercial Marketplaces.
 The Parties agree that Customer may purchase Software through resellers or via a third-party commercial marketplace, the use of which will be governed by this Agreement.
-Software purchased through a reseller or a third-party commercial marketplace, including multi-year Subscriptions, are not subject to cancellation.
-Where Customer purchases Software through a reseller, the reseller will sign an Order with OutSystems that shows Customer as the “ship to” party and reseller as the “bill to” party.
+Software purchased through a reseller or a third-party commercial marketplace, including multi-year Subscriptions, is not subject to cancellation by Customer.
+Where Customer purchases Software through a reseller, the reseller will enter into an Order with OutSystems that shows Customer as the “ship to” party and reseller as the “bill to” party.
 Reseller and Customer will enter into a separate agreement setting forth the fees to be paid by Customer to reseller for such Subscription.
-Outsystems hereby agrees that, subject to receiving payment from the reseller, it shall be responsible to Customer, pursuant to the terms and conditions of this Agreement, for providing the Subscriptions under any Order Form.
-Customer hereby acknowledges that OutSystems will not be responsible for the obligations of any reseller to Customer under such separate agreement, for the acts or omissions of reseller, or for any third-party products or services furnished to Customer by any reseller.
-For the avoidance of doubt, payment and taxes will be addressed in the agreement between reseller and Customer, therefore Sections 5.1. and 5.2. of this Agreement are not applicable to Subscriptions sold through resellers or third-party commercial marketplaces.
+OutSystems agrees that, subject to receiving payment from the reseller, it shall be directly responsible to Customer, pursuant to the terms and conditions of this Agreement, for providing the Subscriptions under a relevant Order.
+Customer acknowledges that OutSystems will not be responsible for the obligations of any reseller to Customer under such separate agreement, for the acts or omissions of reseller, or for any third-party products or services furnished to Customer by any reseller.
+For the avoidance of doubt, payment and taxes will be addressed in the agreement between reseller and Customer, and Sections 5.1 (Fees) and 5.2 (Payment) of this Agreement are not applicable to Subscriptions sold through resellers or third-party commercial marketplaces.

 3.2 Usage Limits.
-The Software licensed under a Subscription is subject to usage limits, including the quantities specified in the respective Order.
+The Software licensed under a Subscription is subject to the volume, scope, and territory of use specified in the applicable Order.

 3.3 Restrictions of Use.
-Unless otherwise authorized under this Agreement or with OutSystems’ prior written consent, Customer may not (and will not allow any third party to): (i) sell, rent, lease, license, sublicense, distribute, pledge, assign or otherwise transfer in whole or in part the Software or the Professional Services or any interest in them to another party; (ii) provide, disclose, divulge or make available to, or permit use of the Subscription in whole or in part by any third party other than those that support Customer with developing Applications; (iii) install or use the Software in a manner that circumvents or interferes with the operation of the technological measure that controls the access to the Software (v) modify, translate, adapt or create derivative works based on the Software; (vi) export or re-export the Software or any derivative work thereof; (vii) remove or modify any Software markings or any notice of OutSystems’ proprietary rights; (viii) use the Software to provide third party training; (x) disclose results of any Subscription benchmark tests to any third party without OutSystems’ prior written consent; (xi) use the Software in any way that is contrary to the terms and conditions of this Agreement.
+Unless otherwise authorized under this Agreement or with OutSystems’ prior written consent, Customer may not (and will not allow any third party to): (i) sell, rent, lease, license, sublicense, distribute, pledge, assign or otherwise transfer in whole or in part the Software or the Professional Services or any interest in them to another party; (ii) provide, disclose, divulge or make available to, or permit use of the Subscription in whole or in part by, any third party other than those that support Customer with developing Applications; (iii) install or use the Software in a manner that circumvents or interferes with the operation of the technological measure that controls the access to the Software; (iv) modify, translate, adapt or create derivative works based on the Software; (v) remove or modify any Software markings or any notice of OutSystems’ proprietary rights; (vi) use the Software to provide third party training; (vii) disclose results of any Subscription benchmark tests to any third party without OutSystems’ prior written consent; or (viii) use the Software in any way that violates applicable law or the terms and conditions of this Agreement.
 In addition, unless Customer and OutSystems have agreed to additional terms to this Agreement in an Order or addendum to this Agreement, Customer may not (and will not allow any third party to), with respect to any Applications deployed under this Subscription: (ix) sell, rent, lease, license, sublicense, distribute, offer as a paid or free subscription, or include in a service bureau or outsourcing offering, such Applications; or (x) develop, test, host, or run and operate such Applications on behalf of third-parties to this Agreement.
 Except to the extent expressly permitted by applicable law, Customer may not decompile, disassemble, reverse engineer, or otherwise attempt to derive source code from the Software, in whole or in part.

-3.4 Manner of use.
-Subject to the terms of this Agreement, including the specifications and limitations set forth in the applicable Order, Customer agrees not to use or permit use of the Software to display, store, process or transmit any Content, that may (i) menace or harass any person or cause damage or injury to any person or property, (ii) involve the publication of any material that is false, defamatory, harassing or obscene, (iii) violate privacy rights or promote bigotry, racism, hatred or harm, (iv) constitute unsolicited bulk e-mail, “junk mail”, “spam” or chain letters; (v) constitute an infringement of intellectual property or other proprietary rights, or (vi) otherwise violate applicable laws, ordinances or regulations.
+3.4 Manner of Use.
+Subject to the terms of this Agreement and the applicable Order, Customer agrees not to use or permit use of the Software to display, store, process or transmit any Customer Content that may: (i) menace or harass any person or cause damage or injury to any person or property; (ii) involve the publication of any material that is false, defamatory, harassing or obscene; (iii) violate privacy rights or promote bigotry, racism, hatred or harm; (iv) constitute unsolicited bulk e-mail, “junk mail”, “spam” or chain letters; (v) constitute an infringement of intellectual property or other proprietary rights; or (vi) otherwise violate applicable laws, ordinances or regulations.
 If OutSystems receives information that Customer is in violation of any of the foregoing restrictions, OutSystems will notify Customer, and Customer will promptly take appropriate action to resolve such violation.
-If Customer does not take required action in accordance with the above, OutSystems reserves the right, but has no obligation, to take remedial action if any material violates the foregoing restrictions, including the removal or disablement of access to such material.
+If Customer does not take the required action in accordance with the above, OutSystems reserves the right, but has no obligation, to take remedial action if Customer violates the foregoing restrictions.
 OutSystems shall have no liability to Customer in the event that OutSystems takes such action.